 When you wager on a game or event while it is taking place; this is also known as In-Play wagering.

 When a bettor will use free wagers from a sportsbook to increase their potential profit.
 This is a popular technique in new legal US sports betting markets, as promotional offers allow.

 Acronym for Return On Investment.
 The ROI of a sports bet can be calculated: (Gain from Investment – Cost of Investment) / Cost of Investment.

-The numbers that bettors will choose the over or the under on points (runs, goals, etc.) scored.
+Betting Totals are the numbers that bettors will choose the over or the under on points (runs, goals, etc.) scored.

 Hockey has terms such as puck line.
 The puck line in a game is often plus or minus 1.5.
 It is important to know various terminology if you want to expand to different areas in hockey betting.

 You can either do a search online of that specific word, or you can get in touch with your sportsbook.
 Most sportsbooks use the same terminology, but some may use slang or other forms of a word such as “underdog” and “puppy,” which mean the same thing.